andrewcooke/Drawing.jl/README.md

   **Note:** To scale the initial axes to have a range of 0-100, say, use `Scale(1/100)` (ie use the reciprocal of the range required).

-* `Scale(x. y)` scales the Cairo user coordinates independently in x and y.

 * `Translate(x, y)` translates the Cairo user coordinates.
 This is a relative correction - the same shape (ie the same coordinates) appear shifted by the given x and y offsets.

 * `Rotate(angle)` rotates the Cairo user coordinates about the origin.
-The angle is measured in radians, anti-clockwise.
+The angle is measured in degrees, anti-clockwise.

   Below, the same unit square is plotted (from left to right): in the original axes; after `Scale(0.5)`; after `Scale(0.5), Translate(1, 1)`; after